csizmadiazsolt/python/37_fibonaccis_exception_handling/readme.md

 # Fibonacci's Exception Handling
 Remember that you have already implemented Fibonnaci numbers generator in exercise 13.
-Update the program by exception handling (ValueError) to inform users about incorrect, not numberic inputs.
+Update the program by exception handling (ValueError) to inform users about incorrect, not numeric inputs.
 The output should be the following in case of correct and incorrect inputs:

 Normal case:
 ```